0736b/0736b.github.io/src/routes/blog/goodbye-world.md

 ---
-title: SvelteKit .env secrets
+title: Virtual Machine setup for Game-hacking
 date: 2021-06-22
-tags: SvelteKit, JavaScript, TailwindCSS
+tags: Virtual Machine, Windows, Game-hacking
 ---

 So SvelteKit is super awesome n' all and the best thing ever but have